HarperDB/template-redirector/README.md

 ## Overview

-The Redirector is a Harper component designed provide or to enhance and scale existsing redirector aplications.
-This solution aims to support customers requiring hundreds of thousands to millions of redirects, offering improved performance and scalability.
+The Redirector is a Harper component built to handle large-scale redirect needs.
+It enhances the performance and scalability of existing redirector applications, supporting use cases that require hundreds of thousands to millions of redirects.

 ## Features